de86/personal-site/src/pages/project-ymir/index.md

 ## One last thing, why Ymir?

 Ymir is part of the Norse creation mythology, He was born in the abyss known as Gunnungagap and gave birth to the other giants and gods.
 His body was used to create the world as we know it.
 Ymir is the personification of the chaos before creation and can be used as a way of talking about unrealised potential.
-All in all he seems to perfectly summ up for this project me.
+All in all he seems to perfectly sum up this project for me.

 If you got here, thanks for reading.
-[You can see my WIP Game Design Document here]() if you would like to read about the game itself.
+[You can see my WIP Game Design Document here](https://www.dantony.uk/project-ymir-game-design-document/) if you would like to read about the game itself.